University Withdrawals, Incompletes, and Drops

 The Allen Yarnell Center for Student Success processes all University withdrawals (when a student withdraws from all his or her classes) for undergraduate students.
 The Center for Student Success can be reached via phone at (406) 994-7627.
 Online students withdrawing from all classes need to work with Extended University and graduate students need to work with The Graduate School.

-The "drop" form (dropping one or more courses, but not dropping all) is processed through your academic department.
-The drop/add form available at your department or the Registrar’s Office is used to drop/add one or more courses.
-This process should begin with your advisor/department.
+The "drop" form (dropping one or more courses, but not all) is processed through your academic department and should begin with your advisor/department.
+The drop/add form available through your department or on the Registrar’s website.

 Incomplete or "I" grades are processed by the faculty member.
 In order to be considered for an "I" grade, the student must have completed 75% of the course and be passing the course.
 The instructor has the final authority to approve or disapprove the "I" grade.

-With all of the above processes, be prepared to supply documentation such as a doctor's note for medical reasons.
+With all of the above processes, please also be prepared to supply appropriate documentation (such as a doctor's note for medical reasons).

 Retroactive University Withdrawal Requests

 A retroactive university withdrawal (RUWD) may be an option for students who were unable to complete a standard university withdrawal during the semester of their departure from the university.
 A RUWD can be applicable in several situations, the most common of which is when a student was unable to withdraw from the University due to extraordinary circumstances such as a family or medical injury or other personal hardship.

 The RUWD is a withdrawal from all courses and is not easily granted.
 It is not intended to clean up a transcript for Financial Aid or GPA purposes.
 Additionally, it is not applicable to students who face academic suspension and did not withdraw before the semester’s deadline.
 Such students must go through the suspension appeal process.